Healthier Coconut Cream Tiramisu

 Tiramisu may have been my first love.
-I remember my best friend, Ashley, and I on a mission to find the BEST tiramisu at the age of 7.
-We would find and test recipes, and try them at any restaurant that had one on the menu.
-To this day I still order tiramisu almost every time that I see it on the menu.
-This is, of course, for research purposes. 🙂
+I have been on a mission to find the best one and I always order it every time that I see it on the menu.
+I order tiramisu almost every time that I see it on the menu.
+This is, of course, for research purposes.

 It’s got the perfect balance of cocoa, coffee and kahlua.